smslån

 The blue TTRs in the UK are all dual start with electric and kick starters.
 Some of the white TTRs came with a kickstart fitted, presumably an optional extra when new or a kickstart kit (expensive!) fitted in later life.

-However, all non-kickstart TTRs all have the machinings and provision to retrofit a kickstart.
+Please note that all non-kickstart TTRs have the machinings and provision to retrofit a kickstart.

 There are quite a few TTRs now being broken for spares and it is possible to obtain the kickstart mechanism from one of these and retrofit it.
 Easy to do and takes about 90 minutes.
 These are the parts you need: